rabeabdalkareem/rabeabdalkareem.github.io/_publications/19-Abbas_TSE2021.md

 venue_key: "AbbasTSE2021"
-track: IEEE Transactions on Software Engineering (TSE)
+track: IEEE Transactions on Software Engineering (TSE) - This paper is invited to be presented at ICSE 2022 as a Journal First paper.
 pages: "1-18"
 date: 2021-08-16
 doiurl: